jlyonsmith/shovel/doc/Variables.md

 ## `user`

-Information about the user that invoked `sshovel`.
+Information about the user that invoked `shovel`.

 | Property  | Description                  |
 | --------- | ---------------------------- |